top of page

 A pileated woodpecker tears bark from a dead tree.

-A couple of years ago we noticed that we had a poplar tree with a large hollow spot in the base.
+In our case, we noticed that we had a tulip poplar tree with a large hollow spot in the base.
 The tree was slowly dying but at the time still had leaves in the Spring and so we decided to leave it.
 While the tree is probably at least 40 feet tall, it is placed at least 30-35' from the nearest fence and any damage would be minimal if it fell during a storm.
-Luckily that hasn't happened so far, and since then it has died. some branches have fallen, and the very top of the tree broke off at some point as well.
-There is still at least 30' of tree though, and between the hollow opening at the bottom and the bark being peeled away from the top, this tree gives us lots of bird-watching enjoyment.
-Red-bellied woodpeckers love to peck near the top, while nuthatches like to fly to the bare hard wood and crack seeds open on it.
-I was hopeful that this dead tree would eventually attract a Pileated and it finally did!
+Luckily that hasn't happened so far, and since then it has died, some branches have fallen and the very top of the tree broke off at some point as well.
+There is still at least 30' of tree remaining though, and between the hollow opening at the bottom and the bark being peeled away from the top, this tree gives us lots of bird-watching enjoyment.
+Red-bellied woodpeckers love to peck near the top, while white-breasted nuthatches like to fly to the bare hard wood and crack seeds open on it.
+I was hopeful that this dead tree would eventually attract a Pileated and it finally did! (more than once!)

 Close-up photo of a Male Pileated Woodpecker captured in Marietta, Georgia.